 Number of claims: You may make only one claim per PayPal payment.

 Timing: Your claim must be made within 45 days of your PayPal payment.

 Participation: You must be ready and willing to provide information and documentation to PayPal’s buyer protection team during the claims process.

 PayPal seller protection

-The PayPal Protection plan covers eBay sellers as well as buyers.
-As a seller, you have some protection against unwarranted claims made on your eBay sales; it’s called (logically enough) seller protection.
+Don’t think that sellers get left out of the protection scenario.
+You do have some protection against unwarranted claims made on your online and eBay sales; it’s called (logically enough) seller protection.

 To see whether your transaction is covered under seller protection, follow these steps: